Building inspection

 Montreal

 Century-old triplexes, new condos, Victorian homes — Montreal has a unique housing stock.
 We know it inside and out.
-Over 2,500 inspections completed in Greater Montreal.
+Thousands of inspections completed in Greater Montreal.

 Real estate profile